 2. Check that your tree service provider has a certified arborist

-The first thing you’re going to want to address with the tree service if they have any certified arborist on their team.
-Verifying if the company has an certified arborist is relatively simple task to perform and it can save you and your yard a lot of unnecessary trouble in the future.
+The first thing you’re going to want to address with the tree service is if they have any certified arborists on their team.
+Verifying if the company has a certified arborist is a relatively simple task to perform and it can save you and your yard a lot of unnecessary trouble in the future.

 3. Valid contractor’s license for the area you are in

-You’re also going to want to ask the tree service provider if they have a valid contractor’s license for the area that you are in.
+You’ll also want to ask the tree service provider if they have a valid contractor’s license for the area you are in.
 The requirements for the license vary from state to state and country to country.
 You can look up the contractor licensing agencies in your state if you would like to do further research on what this means where you are located.

 4. Workers’ compensation and liability insurance coverage

 Having compensation and liability coverage ensures that you and your property are protected in the event of unforeseen complications arising during the tree removal process.

 Insurance policies for landscapers typically only cover work at eight or ten-foot height.
 This is why the tree service provider you’re looking at needs specific liability insurance.
 If the landscaper is working eleven feet up, coverage is void.

 Asking about workers’ compensation is also extremely important.
 If the company’s employee is injured while working in your yard, you may be liable for medical expenses if the company cannot pay.
 Checking for this ensures you and the workers in your yard are protected.